biapy/biapy-bashlings/doc/check-binary.md

 Check for the presence of one or more binaries in PATH.
 If more than one binary is looked for, output the first found binary absolute path and exit without error.
+If no looked-for binary is avaible, display an invite to install the corresponding package and exit with error.

 #### Example